 Crunchy & Sweet Maple Popcorn Recipe

 So here’s the skinny on how to make this delicious popcorn snack, plus some fun ideas on how to serve it.
 It’s definitely a unique recipe and a great alternative to caramel corn.
+Make some in the beginning of the season and enjoy it throughout the fall – but fair warning – it disappears quickly.

 Gifting This Maple Popcorn Recipe